kncept/aba-cemtex/README.md

 # aba-cemtex
 CemtexABA Library - Australian Bankers Association format

-If you require a custom integration, please contact nicholas.krul@gmail.com
+If you require a custom integration, or a support contract please contact nicholas.krul@gmail.com

 # Why?
 I've worked with these files many times, and every single company has a different 'standards free' implementation.